olewsaa/Yacht-computer/IoToB/Seatalk/Seatalk-to-ESP8266_schem.md

 page](http://www.thomasknauf.de/rap/seatalk1.htm) which the reference page for Seatalk information.
-This require a level convertion from +12V to +3.3V in order to process the signal using the ESP8222.
-ESP8622 uses 3.3V while Arduino uses 5V.
+This require a level convertion from +12V to +3.3V in order to process the signal using the ESP8222 which uses uses 3.3V (Arduino uses 5V).

 #### Simulation

-The figure show how the level convertion is done using a single transistor, the simulation show the voltage levels and that the output is safe to output to the pins of the ESP8622.
+The figure show how the level convertion is done using a single none inverting transistor stage, the simulation show the voltage levels and that the output is safe to output to the pins of the ESP8622.
 The Seatalk data source is replaced by a signal generator to simulate the Seatalk data.

 ![figure](https://github.com/olewsaa/Yacht-computer/blob/master/IoToB/Seatalk/Seatalk-to-ESP8266_schem.png)